-Hundreds of emails every day are making our inboxes cluttered, 24 hours news cycles, a constant flow of social media updates and smartphones always at hand.
+Hundreds of emails every day are cluttering our inboxes, 24 hour news cycles, a constant flow of social media updates and smartphones always at hand.
 The information overload is paired with megatrends such as globalized competition, disruptive technologies and new threats in the form of cyber-attacks, fake news and more.
 I`m sure we can agree that our decisions are influenced from left, right and centre, and that decision-making is in fact hard.

 Bad decisions – big consequences

 History is full examples of bad business decisions.
 I’m sure you have heard of many.
-Such as Kodak, which actually had the inventor of the first digital camera on its payroll but decided not to continue developing it.
+One example is Kodak, which actually had the inventor of the first digital camera on its payroll but decided not to continue developing it.

 Another example is the former video rental giant Blockbuster.
 The board and management at Blockbuster were failing to see how the industry was shifting, first when Netflix disrupted the market by launching its DVD-by-mail business, and later on, as Netflix moved on to streaming.
 It does not stop there; did you know that Blockbuster early on had the opportunity to buy Netflix but decided against it?

-Blockbuster filed for bankruptcy in 2010, while Netflix’s estimated value today is $159.57B, which is more than 10 times what Blockbuster was worth.
+Blockbuster filed for bankruptcy in 2010, while Netflix’s estimated value today is $159.57B, which is more than 10 times what Blockbuster was worth at its peak.

-While we are on the topic of M&A, deciding to buy another company is not always a smart decision.
-According to Harvard Business Review, the failure rate for mergers and acquisitions sits between 70 per cent and 90 per cent.
+While we are on the topic of mergers and acquisitions, deciding to buy another company is not always a smart decision.
+According to Harvard Business Review, the failure rate for M&A sits between 70 per cent and 90 per cent.
 You should do your due diligence thoroughly and make sure you’re get these decisions right.